 Associate Professor of French

 Dr. Burnett obtained her M.A. in French and Second Language Acquisition at the University of Illinois Champaign-Urbana and her Ph.D. in French and Second Language Acquisition at the Pennsylvania State University, State College-University Park.
-Between her master’s degree and her doctorate she resided in Spa, Belgium where she worked for several years as an English teacher in a private school for European business executives.
+After completing her master’s degree she received a Fulbright travel grant to Belgium.
+In Belgium she first worked as an English Assistant at the University of Liège and then moved to Spa where she worked for several years as an English teacher at CERAN-LINGUA, a private language school for European business executives.

 Working as a qualitative researcher, her articles and book chapters include the teaching of second language literatures and the integration of technology in second language classrooms.
 In addition, she has published several translations on conservation and the environment in Madagascar and on the histories of colonial French Louisiana.
 Her current research looks at online language teacher education.

-She has presented at conferences both nationally and internationally from Vancouver to Québec and Washington D.C. to New York including at some of the largest language conferences in the United States: the American Association of Applied Linguistics,the Northeast Conference on the Teaching of Foreign Languages, the American Association of Teachers of French, and the American Council on the Teaching of Foreign Languages.
+She has presented at conferences both nationally and internationally from Vancouver to Québec and Washington D.C. to New York including at some of the largest language conferences in the United States: the American Association of Applied Linguistics, the Northeast Conference on the Teaching of Foreign Languages, the American Association of Teachers of French, and the American Council on the Teaching of Foreign Languages.
 She acts as a department advisor in French and teacher licensure and supervises student teaching.
-She has served on the Professonal Education Council, the College Advisory Council, and was co-chair of Faculty Senate's Welfare Committee.
+She has served as Graduate Director and on the Professonal Education Council, the College Advisory Council, and was co-chair of Faculty Senate's Welfare Committee.
 She has been instrumental in assisting her department achieve national recognition through the American Council on Teaching of Foreign Languages (ACTFL) for the BA in Foreign Languages (French and Spanish initial licensure) program.
-She was also involved in the re-accreditation process for the Southern Miss Professional Education Unit's accreditation with the National Council for the Acccreditation of Teacher Education (NCATE).
-She also serves as a French coordinator for study abroad and is co-director of the summer French in France program in Paris and Nice.
+She was also involved in the re-accreditation process for the Southern Miss Professional Education Unit's accreditation with the National Council for the Acccreditation of Teacher Education (NCATE-CAEP).
+She also serves as a French coordinator for study abroad and is co-founder and director of the summer French in France program in Paris and Nice.
 She is in charge of updating her department’s website and multimedia center for language learning.